AckerlyXu/heima/articles/media-services/media-services-rest-get-started.md

 For details about AMS REST entities used in this topic, see [Azure Media Services REST API Reference](https://docs.microsoft.com/rest/api/media/services/azure-media-services-rest-api-reference).
 Also, see [Azure Media Services concepts](./media-services-concepts.md).

-## Start streaming endpoints using the Azure Classic Management portal
+## Start streaming endpoints using the Azure portal

 When working with Azure Media Services one of the most common scenarios is delivering video via adaptive bitrate streaming.
 Media Services provides dynamic packaging, which allows you to deliver your adaptive bitrate MP4 encoded content in streaming formats supported by Media Services (MPEG DASH, HLS, Smooth Streaming) just-in-time, without you having to store pre-packaged versions of each of these streaming formats.